-Since the concerts are a hobby, not a business, and held in our living room, we reserve the right to exercise a little "homeowner discretion" in accepting reservation requests, turning away "drop-ins" who don't have confirmed reservations, and asking anyone not following the house rules below to leave.
+Since the concerts are a hobby, not a business, and held at our home, we reserve the right to exercise a little "homeowner discretion" in accepting reservation requests, turning away "drop-ins" who don't have confirmed reservations, and asking anyone not following the house rules below to leave.
 Hopefully none of this ever happens, but in the interest of setting clear expectations ... well, 'nuff said.

 Still have questions?
 Keep reading, the sections below will probably answer them.
 If not, drop us a line at email@example.com and ask ...

 You must be on our email list (if you're already getting emails from us, you’re on our list)

-Simply email us at firstname.lastname@example.org, or by completing the website's "CONTACT US" form for the concert you're interested in, with the number of seats you'd like to reserve
+Simply email us at firstname.lastname@example.org, or via our website for the concert you're interested in, with the number of seats you'd like to reserve

 We will respond, either with a confirmation email, or if we are full, to offer to put you on a wait list.